 Celebrating History’s Bad Boy of Bourbon: Lewis Rosenstiel

-On May 4th, 1964, a piece of legislation declaring Bourbon “a distinctive product of the United States” surfaced in Congress.
-Some lawmakers questioned giving special recognition to this humble, blue-collar drink and their reluctance was, contextually, easy to understand.
+Most Bourbon Stewards might know that on May 4th, 1964, a piece of legislation declaring Bourbon “a distinctive product of the United States” surfaced in Congress.
+But what you might not know is this significant piece of Bourbon history is surrounded by a bit of infamy.
+Some lawmakers questioned giving special recognition to the humble, blue-collar drink and their reluctance was, contextually, easy to understand.

 Distilling was once one of the most corrupt industries in American history.
 At the time, Congress had been investigating the industry for links to organized crime.
 The US Justice Department had targeted a group of companies known as the “Big Four” which had grown to control nearly three-quarters of the liquor trade through alleged monopolistic business practices.

 In fact, the true driving force behind the 1964 resolution wasn’t based on sentiment or patriotism; rather, it was the genius of an unrelenting businessman and head of Schenley Distillers Corporation – one of the world’s biggest liquor companies of its time.
 This man’s name was Lewis Rosenstiel.

 Today, he is largely forgotten by an industry that has worked hard to rehabilitate its image – and who would blame them?
 Brands are supposed to be named after frontier icons or adorable old men you might want to adopt as your grandfather, not people like Rosenstiel, who was indicted on bootlegging charges during Prohibition and later linked to gangsters like Meyer Lansky.
 His rise to power included the cultivation of relationships with the likes of FBI Director J. Edgar Hoover and staffers under Senator Joseph McCarthy.